Particular/docs.particular.net/transports/azure-service-bus/multiple-namespaces-support.md

 ### Combining High Availability and failover options

-To achieve High Availability and failover, a custom strategy can be used.
-For example, a combination of Round Robin and failover strategies would ensure that messages are not throttled by the broker and sent when one of the namespaces is experiencing outage.
+To achieve high availability and failover, a custom strategy can be used.
+For example, a combination of round robin and failover strategies would ensure that messages are not throttled by the broker and sent when one of the namespaces is experiencing an outage.
 See [custom namespace partitioning sample](/samples/azure/custom-partitioning-asb) for details.

 partial: caching